alyssonjs/my-inss-app/README.md

 if you have any permissions issue, just run the following commands with "sudo";

 - docker-compose build
+- docker-compose run web yarn install --check-files
-- docker-compose run app rake db:create
+- docker-compose run web rake db:create
-- docker-compose run app rake db:migrate
+- docker-compose run web rake db:migrate
+- docker-compose run web rake db:seed
 - docker-compose up

 and the server is on!

+you can access it on localhost:3000
 ## Using:

 - Ruby version 2.7.5 with Rails 5.2.6